-Notification of moving to home school
+Notification of moving to home-schooling

 According to the Basic Education Act, all compulsory education aged children must attend basic education or obtain the skills and knowledge provided by basic education syllabus in another way.
 It is the guardian's responsibility to make sure that the child completes the compulsory education.
 It is not possible to attend school and home school as part-time arrangements.
-If a child goes to home school, the guardians are asked to fill in the PDF form 'Notification of moving to home schooling' that can be found via hel.fi/welcometoschool in the Forms section at the bottom of the page, and submit the form to the local school.
+If a child moves to home-schooling, the guardians are asked to submit the PDF form 'Notification of moving to home schooling' to the local school.